 Land Area: 181,035 sq. km.
 (69,900 sq. mi.); about the size of Missouri.

-Climate: Tropical monsoon with rainy season from June to October, and dry season from November to May.
+Climate: Tropical monsoon with a rainy season from June to October, and dry season from November to May.

-Languages: Khmer (official) spoken by more than 95 percent of the population; some French still spoken in urban areas; English is the major second language.
+Languages: Khmer (official); some French still spoken in urban areas; English is the major second language.

 Real GDP Growth Rate: 5.2 percent (2023, World Bank)

-Main Drivers of Exports: Garment products and rice.
+Main Drivers of Exports: Garments, Footwear, Travel goods, Bicycles, and Agriculture products.

 Government Type: Multi-party democracy under a constitutional monarchy.